 Faculty & Staff Directory

-The Faculty & Staff Directory search filters allow you to search for specific faculty/staff in the Education Programs.
-Enter a keyword or name, or choose a specific Department or Program from the lists, then click the "Filter" button.
-See details for each person by selecting "View" next to their Department and/or Program(s).
+The Education Faculty & Staff Directory allows you to search for specific faculty/staff in GVSU's Education Programs.
+Enter a keyword or name, or choose a Department or Program from the lists, and click the "Filter" button.
+See details for each person by selecting "View" next to their Department or Program(s).

 For contacts in the College of Education and Community Innovation Dean's Office, please see the Dean's Office Staff directory.